quilin/Jamq.Client/README.md

 - `Jamq.Client.Abstractions` contains all abstract contracts and interfaces to use in your code
 - `Jamq.Client` contains the implementations for the abstractions above
 - `Jamq.Client.DependencyInjection` contains basic extensions for your `IServiceCollection` for proper dependency registration
-- `Jamq.Client.Rabbit` contains the contracts and implementations to work with RabbitMQ
+- `Jamq.Client.Rabbit` and `Jamq.Client.Rabbit.DependencyInjection` contains the contracts and implementations to register and work with RabbitMQ
-- `Jamq.Client.Rabbit.DependencyInjection` contains extensions for registering the RabbitMQ implementation
+- `Jamq.Client.Kafka` and `Jamq.Client.Kafka.DependencyInjection` - same for Kafka

 In common architecture you would have the main endpoint project and some domain logic projects separated from each other.
 In this case you might want to use `Jamq.Client.Abstractions` package for your domain projects and add the `Jamq.Client` and `Jamq.Client.DependencyInjection` to the API (endpoint) project.